Skip to Content

 • Place pan into fridge again for 1 hour to chill.
 Then preheat oven to 350 degrees F.

-• Bake for 8-10 minutes just until the edges are firmer and cookies are beginning to crack all over.
+• Bake for 8-10 minutes just until the edges are firmer and cookies are beginning to crack all over, even in the center.
+A bit longer will yield a crispier harder result.

 • Put pan on cooling rack but leave on pan to cool completely and harden more.
 Then decorate when room temperature.